-Studies show that as much as 60 percent of all households in America experience some type of flooding in the basement.
+Studies show that as much as 60 percent of all households in America experience flooding in the basement at least once in their lifetime.
 Settling water in your basement can weaken your foundation over time.
 While flooding is a major concern, water can create moisture, mold, and mildew and can also breed mosquitoes.

 Damage to your foundation may be costly and valuable equipment may be expensive to repair or hard to replace.
 A sump pump will draw water away from your basement through a discharge pipe into a nearby well or drain.

 You’ll need to drill a hole into the flooring and install a sump pit to house the pump.
 The pump should also rest a little lower than the floor level, but slightly higher than the watermark inside the sump pit.